 Here’s how Sleek helps you stay compliant, efficient, and in control:

-- Full payroll management: We handle salary calculations, PAYG withholding, and superannuation contributions so you get paid accurately and on time.
+- Full payroll management: We handle salary calculations, payroll, PAYG withholding, and superannuation contributions so you get paid accurately and on time.

 - Dividend support: Easily manage profit distributions with clear records and franking credit guidance to maximise tax efficiency.